Koh Bon / Koh Tachai diving

 If you are an underwater photographer, you don’t want to miss out. . . bring the big memory card and enough batteries!
 Koh Tachai’s dive sites offer everything, from stunning landscapes to macro life and big fish encounters.

-The boat for this Khao Lak scuba diving trip will be the MV Chai Yo, one of the spacious daytrip boats around.
-This mono hull daytrip boat offers a comfortable ride; it takes about 2 hours to reach Koh Bon.
-The sundeck gives you extra space to relax during the surface interval.
+The boat for this Khao Lak scuba diving trip is a spacious monohull day trip boat, which offers a comfortable ride; it takes about 1 hour to reach Koh Bon.

 Relax between the dives

-Between the dives a lunch is served on the boat and you get some time to tan on the sundeck, snorkel or just relax.
+Between the dives, lunch is served on the boat and you get some time to tan on the sundeck, snorkel or just relax.

 - 2 or 3 Dives